Kansas City Chiefs unveil full 2021 regular season schedule

 This is the sixth consecutive year of the Chiefs having at least five primetime games, giving Kansas City an opportunity to impress in front of a national audience.

-Single-game tickets go on sale Thursday morning now that the full schedule has been unveiled.
+Single-game tickets go on sale Thursday for the public beginning at noon now that the full schedule has been unveiled.
 Tickets will be sold with the expectation of full capacity at Arrowhead Stadium.

 Chiefs fans who were shut out last year by the limited ticket availability now say they expect there will be a lot of demand.